rkapr/GenStudyGroup/Ch_1/Ch1.md

 Note that, not surprisingly, the power is lower than 10%.
 Repeat the exercise above for samples sizes of 30, 60, 90 and 120.
 Which of those four gives you power of about 80%?

 #### Problem 12
-Repeat problem 11, but now require an α level of 0.01.
+Repeat problem 11, but now require an $\alpha$ level of 0.01.
 Which of those four gives you power of about 80%?

 ### Monte carlo exercises